-OHIO ECONOMIC GROWTH OHIO ENERGY CONSUMPTION Strategically located at the heart of our nation's interstate highway and inland waterways systems, Ohio is a known industrial leader.
+OHIO ECONOMIC GROWTH

+Strategically located at the heart of our nation's interstate highway and inland waterways systems, Ohio is a known industrial leader.
 However, the state is also a hub for academic and private research with over \$12 billion in research and development contracts ranging from biosciences to power and propulsion.

-With over 11.6 million residents based in 14 Ohio is ranked as the eighth-highest energy consuming state in the nation.
-The leading energy sources in 2018 for Ohioans were coal and natural gas.
-In fact, Ohio is the third-largest coal consumer and the among the top ten natural gas consuming states in the U.S. metropolitan areas, Ohio's total employment is poised to grow by more than 253,000 from 2016-2026.
-Nearly 90 percent of coal and 30 percent of natural gas is consumed by the state's electric power sector.
-Natural gas use at Ohio's power plants increased 13-fold from 2008 to 2018.
+With 11.7 million residents based in 14 metropolitan areas, Ohio's total employment is poised to grow by more than 253,000 from 2016-2026.
 With such a vital economy, it is of little surprise that Ohio is also a top consumer of energy.
 Additionally, Ohio's prolific natural gas production contributes to the supply of cheap, reliable energy that powers our everyday lives.

+OHIO ENERGY CONSUMPTION

+Ohio is ranked as the 7th highest energy consuming state in the nation.
+The leading energy sources in 2019 for Ohioans were coal and natural gas.
+In fact, Ohio is among the top ten coal and natural gas consuming states in the U.S.

+Ohio's electric power sector accounts for 85% of the state's coal consumption and a third of the state's natural gas consumption.
+Natural gas use at Ohio's power plants increased six-fold from 2010 to 2020.

 Ohio is also one of the nation's leading petroleum-consuming states - ranked in the top ten.
 The transportation and industrial sectors account for the majority of the state's demand.
-Almost one in thirteen Ohio homes use petroleum products - such as kerosene, heating oil or propane - for heating.
+Almost one in fourteen Ohio homes use petroleum products - such as kerosene, heating oil or propane - for heating.